Brain Science External Postdoc Seminar Series

 Any postdoctoral researcher conducting brain science research may apply to participate in the seminar series.
 Selected speakers will present a research seminar and have the opportunity to meet with Brown University faculty, postdoctoral researchers and graduate students.
 Due to the COVID-19 pandemic, seminars and meetings will be held online.

-Speakers will be selected by the BrainExPo selection committee.
+Speakers were selected by the BrainExPo selection committee.
 Members include:

 - E. Javier López Soto, postdoctoral research associate in the Lipscombe Lab